Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/Methods.md

 ## Static methods

 * Method that has **static** keyword is static method.
-Method that belongs to class rather than instance of class is static method.
+* Method that belongs to class rather than instance of class is static method.
 * We can call them without creating an object
 * It is used to create an instance method.
 It is invoked by using the class name.
 The best example of a static method is the main() method.
+  * Example - PI number
+* Static methods do not have parameters and do not have `this` parameter

+## Private methods

+* Helper methods should not be public by rule and they should be accessible only by classes and methods they are part of
+* To implement private method we use `private`
+  * When method is private we are sure that it will only be used by current class

+## Final fields of object

+* We can define field of object as `final` when we need it to be initialized when object is created
+* final field cannot be changed after initialization
+* example - we have `private String name` that only has `getter` and cannot be changed
+  * this means that this name could also be `final private String name`

 ## Instance methods